17 Photos of White Cardinals and Leucistic Birds

 Red and White Cardinal

 Diane Atterson captured this photo of a white cardinal at the Living Museum in Newport News, Virginia.
+Want to see more of these beautiful birds?
 Check out proven ways to attract cardinals.

 White Blue Jay